 Identify the kind of support you need from your team, and the required skill sets that will help take your business to the heights you’re aiming for.

-Step 2: Hold a ‘Core Team’ Meeting to Bring Stakeholders on Board
+2. Hold a ‘Core Team’ Meeting to Bring Stakeholders onto Board

 Bring together the human resource team and department heads to discuss your ideas, the business goals you’ve mapped out, and the need for a learning & development plan.